CodeBetterEveryDay/edx-spd/README.md

 # spd1-coursera
-Code for Systematic Program Design Part1 (Coursera)
+Code for Systematic Program Design Courses on edX